-Students in good standing who leave AUS for two or more consecutive semesters must submit a new application for admission to the Office of Enrollment Management/Undergraduate
+Students in good standing who leave AUS for two or more consecutive semesters must submit a new application for admission to the Office of Enrollment

+Management/Undergraduate

 Admissions.
-Students on probation or academically dismissed students who have been away longer than one semester may not apply for reinstatement.
+Students on probation or

+academically dismissed students who

+have been away longer than one

+semester may not apply for

+readmission.